Weatherization Plus Health (Wx+H)

 Faces of Weatherization Plus Health

 Weatherization Plus Health Resources

 Low-income families experience more asthma.

 Children have the highest rates of asthma.

-164,000 emergency room visits for asthma in 2010.
+We made 64,000 emergency room visits for asthma in 2010.

-$73 million per year for asthma hospitalizations; public funds pay for 60 percent.
+Washington State spends $73 million per year for asthma hospitalizations; public funds pay for 60 percent.

 Pilot Program Health Impacts - Pierce County Case Study

 Our pilot program collaboration between Pierce County Human Services and Tacoma/Pierce County Public Health provided early confirmation of significant health and quality of life improvements for households with asthma and COPD.
 The Pierce County Health Homes Study released in January 2019 documents those results.

 In 2018 we began to expand our Weatherization Plus Health work to our full network around the state.
 Now in 2019, 14 local agencies are investing $1.3 million targeting work on over 300 homes.
 We look forward to refining our approach to providing services that positively impact our clients with asthma and other respiratory health issues, and making it available around Washington state in the next two years.